 Foundation scholarships are open to both commencing and continuing domestic higher education students enrolled in an undergraduate degree (including honours) or masters degree, and to commencing and continuing domestic TAFE students.

 Applications will be assessed on financial circumstances and commitment to study.
-The closing date for Foundation scholarships is 24th February 2017.

 Please note that the scholarship application does not guarantee you a place in the course of your choice.